 Dr. Dixon is not a traditional epidemiologist.
-Originally a computer scientist, Dr. Dixon is a public health Informatician who utilizes computer and information science approaches to study, design, and improve data and information systems that support the practice of epidemiology in public health departments.
-He joined the IU Fairbanks School of Public Health (FSPH) in 2014 shortly after it was formed shifting his role from being a public health researcher in the IU School of Informatics and Computing to that of an informatics researcher in a school of public health.
-In addition to his work at FSPH, Dr. Dixon also hold appointments at the Regenstrief Institute and the Department of Veterans Affairs.
-In those environments, he applies informatics methods to the improvement of population health in the context of care delivery.
+Originally a computer scientist, Dr. Dixon is a public health informatician who utilizes computer and information science approaches to study, design, and improve data and information systems that support the practice of epidemiology in public health departments.
+He joined the IU Fairbanks School of Public Health (FSPH) in 2014 shortly after it was formed, shifting his role from being a public health researcher in the IU School of Informatics and Computing to that of an informatics researcher in a school of public health.
+In addition to his work at FSPH, Dr. Dixon also holds appointments as the Director of Public Health Informatics at the Regenstrief Institute and a Health Research Scientists at the Department of Veterans Affairs.

 Before joining the faculty at Indiana University, Dr. Dixon managed research and development projects for Regenstrief and the Indiana Health Information Exchange.
 Dr. Dixon also developed health information applications and systems, including tools supporting the standard clinical vocabulary LOINC®, technology supporting the automated reporting of notifiable conditions to public health agencies, and tools for querying large clinical data repositories.
 Dr. Dixon earned his Bachelor of Arts in computer science from DePauw University; his Master of Public Affairs from Indiana University; and his Doctor of Philosophy in Health Informatics from Indiana University.